 Our Wall of Honor was recently recognized by the Ford Good Works program, who spent three days in Alpine filming a feature about it to be aired on CBS sports stations internationally beginning March 2nd, 2014.
 It is now accessible on YouTube:Ford Good Works Feature about Wall of Honor.

 For videos showing the Wall's beginnings up through recent ceremonies, please click on the Events tab.

 Kiwanis Club of Alpine World War II Veterans who inspired the Alpine Veterans Wall of Honor: (left to right) Curly Collier, Fred Higginbotham, Bob Wilson with his wife Iris

-The Veterans Wall of Honor is a space to immortalize the names of those from our community who have proudly served or are currently serving.
+The Veterans Wall of Honor is a space to immortalize the names of those who have proudly served or are currently serving.
 A space of peace and reflection, of thanks and honor, for all future generations to respect and admire.

 Tiles on the Wall of Honor are 4 inches by 12 inches and are made of absolute black granite.
 For information on how you can order a tile for your veteran, please click here.